suptaphilip/suptaphilip.github.io/README.md

 This is Supta Richard Philip.
 Love to learn and teach.

 A Computer Science Graduate from university of Trento, Italy, now working as a Lecturer in American International University-Bangladesh(AIUB), Dhaka, Bangladesh.
 Previously I worked as a Lecturer in City university, Dhaka, Bangladesh.
-I have strong interest in research with Software Engineering, Human Computer Interaction (HCI), Big Data, Artificial Intelligence specially in NLP and Machine Learning.
+I have strong interest in research with Software Engineering, Human Computer Interaction (HCI), Artificial Intelligence and Machine Learning.

 Currently I am teaching the following courses.

 # Currently at AIUB

+# Fall 2020-2021
+1. Programming Language 1 (C)
+2. Programming Language 2 (C++)

 # Summer 2019-2020
 1. Programming Language 1 (C)